anasrahmancr/Hatio/todo/README.md

-#To clean build and install dependencies
-mvn clean build
+To clean build and install dependencies: mvn clean build

-#To run application
-mvn spring-boot:run
+To run application: mvn spring-boot:run